jojokarlin/Git_DRI_Jan_2017/outline.md

 Create a new local repositoroy.

 #### [Connect to GitHub](github.md)
-Connect your remote GitHub to the local repo you just set up on your computer.
+Connect your remote GitHub to the local repo you just created on your computer.

 ####~ ~ ~ ~ ~ _Break_ ~ ~ ~ ~ ~